Challenger and mobile banks

 The company says it has plans to launch new products in the near future.

-Much has been made of millennials' less-than-ideal saving and budgeting habits, but one pre-paid card is aiming to improve things.
 Available for 8-18 year olds, Nimbl allows parents to track their child’s spending, while incentivising small savings each month, all in the name of a healthy financial future.

 What does Nimbl offer?